dgmurphy/phoenix_pipeline/README.md

 `run_date = 20200713`

-NOTE: To process events on the same day they were collected, set the run_date to today's date plus one day.
+NOTE: Check the MongoDB to make sure it contains storied with the date_added equal to the run_date specified above, otherwise no stories will be processed.

 ### Do a Test Run of the Pipeline